point97/p97-angular-components/README.md

 There are several steps required to make a new question type directive but here is a breif outline.

-1. Make a new directory named `src/question-types/my-awesome-directive/`
+1. Make a new directory named `src/viewpoint/question-types/<QUESTION-TYPE>/`.
+See the [directory structure below](#source-directory-structure).

-1. Write the directive and controller.
-Add any necessary templates to  `src/question-types/my-awesome-directive/templates`.
-Be sure the only values required by your directive are found in scope.quesiton. scope.value, and scope.control
+2. Create your directive(s)  in `src/.../<QUESTION-TYPE>/directives.js` (Do the same for the controllers is needed).
+You directive should be named with the question type slug.
+See the [Question Type Directive](#question-type-directives) section below for a description of the scope and methods the directive must have.

+3. Add templates to  `src/viewpoint/question-types/<QUESTION-TYPE>/templates/<THEME-NAME>/`.
+The THEME-NAME for vpMarket is **ionic**.
+There should always be a template named `<QUESTION-TYPE>.html` if additional templates are needed, you are free to name them how you want.

+4. Document the question type and all it's options in p97-angular-components README.md file (this document).

+4. Add your question type to the example app to test it.

-1. Write a karma test for the directive.
+5. Write a Jasmine test for the directive.
+See the [Testing](#testing) section for this.

-1. Update the Viewpoint 2 to added the new question type and its default options.
+6. Update the Viewpoint API to add the new question type and its default options.

+7. Build a new version, tag it and push the tag.
+See [The Build Process](#the-build-process) for more info.

-####Directory structure
+#### Source Directory structure
 ```
-src/question-types/
- -- <directive-name>/
+src/
+  - viewpoint/
+    - services.js
+    - question-types/
+      - <QUESTION-TYPE>/
-	 -- templates/
+      - templates/
+      - theme/
+        - <QUESTION-TYPE>.html
+        - other-template.html
-	 -- controllers.js
+      - controllers.js
-	 -- directives.js
+      - directives.js
 ```
+Where `<QUESTION-TYPE>` is the slug of the question type.

+### Question Type Directives

+All question type directives must accept `question` ,  `value`, and `form`  (this was previously named control) on their scopes.
+These varaibles will then be shared  between the parent controller's scope and the directive's scope.
+Options for the questions will be defined. in `question.options`.

+All directives must record their answers to the `scope.value`.
+The answer maybe a number, string, or JSON object, depending on the question type.

 #### Directive Scope
 The scope takes three objects.